logicl00m/kratos-frontend/QWEN.md

 - `dashboard/` - Components for the loan application dashboard and queue management
 - `form/` - Components for dynamic form rendering and field input handling
 - `workflow/` - Components for workflow visualization and JSON editing
+- `workflow-editor/` - Components for visual workflow design and editing (Planned)

 ### Shared Components
 - `shared/components/layout/` - Layout components like TopBar